 - Your payment had not reached your account when the Final Notice was issued

 What to do if you have paid the correct amount on the correct date

-If you have paid the correct amount as stated on your bill and you have paid on the correct date you will need to check if the payment has cleared.
-You can confirm if the payment has cleared on your bank statement If the payment has cleared you will need to provide proof of the payment so that we can update your account.
+If you've paid the correct amount by the correct date you'll need to check whether the payment has cleared.
+You can confirm this by checking your bank statement.
+If the payment has cleared you will need to show us proof.
+Once we've seen it we'll update your account.

-You will need to provide the following proofs of payment:
+You will need to provide the following as proof of payment:

 - your bank or credit card statement showing the payment